paul1109w/passwordGenerator/README.md

 ### Needed files

-In order to use the saveAndEncrypt class you will have to add the constSecret file here /src/components/consts in order for it to work.
-You should also use the included setupDB.sql file in order to create the database needed for the API.
+You should use the included setupDB.sql file in order to create the database needed for the API.
 In addition you will need to add this to a server/data/config.js file which should look like the example given below.

 ```javascript